Home > Knowledge > Airport > What was behind the introduction of the ICS baggage handling system 50 years ago?

 Singapore’s Changi sought to reduce baggage transfer times

-Singapore Changi Airport introduced ICS in 2008 for a number of reasons.
+Singapore Changi Airport introduced tote-based ICS in 2008 for a number of reasons.
 It had very short connection times between flights and wanted to reduce baggage transfer times.
 It also needed a faster baggage transporting solution that could achieve 100% tracking.
 In addition, it wanted all baggage to be in individual totes and to implement early baggage storage.

 With ICS, Changi is able to meet the short connection times, and reduce the bag in system time down to 15 minutes.
 ICS technology also facilitates its EBS.